cloudshao/dumb-snake/README.md

-# Snake Game using Python Curses
+# Snake Game using Python Curses with Voice Controls

 ## How to Run